PhilippeW83440/CarND-Semantic-Segmentation/README.md

 ### How to train and test on Kitti and Cityscapes test sets

-Training and testing on Kitti for binary pixel wise classification (road / not road):
+Training and testing on Kitti for binary pixel-wise classification (road / not road):

 ```
 python main.py
 ```
 The results on the Kitti test set are stored in runs subdirectory.

-Training and testing on Cityscapes for 20 classes pixel wise classification:
+Training and testing on Cityscapes for 20 classes pixel-wise classification:
 ```
 python main_cityscapes.py --epoch 100 --lr 5e-4 --batch-size 4 --early-stop True --patience 3
 ```

 The results on the Cityscapes test set are stored in city_runs subdirectory.
-Moreover the mean IOU metric as per official Cityscape benchmark (with a subsampling of 4 in our case) is provided.
+Moreover, the mean IOU metric as per official Cityscape benchmark (with a subsampling of 4 in our case) is provided.

 ### How to optimize for inference